BT

 Shams concluded with Galileo and reminded everyone that while he didn't invent the telescope, he actually improved it.

-Rust: A Productive Language for Writing Database Applications was presented by Carl Lerche, Principal Engineer at AWS and Author of the "Tokio Rust Library."
-Leche kicked off his presentation by enumerating the attributes of Rust.
+Rust: a Productive Language for Writing Database Applications was presented by Carl Lerche, principal engineer at AWS and author of the "Tokio Rust Library."
+Leche kicked off his presentation by enumerating Rust's attributes.
 These include: the same performance as C++; the fastest growing programming language (according to SlashData); used (mostly) at the infrastructure level; good for high-quality code; and not as productive.
 He also maintained that developers should choose a programming language that is best suited for the job.
-Although this isn't necessarily an easy thing to do.
+However, this isn't necessarily an easy thing to do.

 Lerche concluded by saying Rust can be a productive general purpose language, but there is still some work to actually get there.
 He also recommended watching this closing keynote from RustConf 2018.